MercyArik/Customer-Segmentation-for-a-Subscription-Service/README.md

 ### Project Summary
 By addressing the issues of cancellation while enhancing the popular Basic subscription, you can strengthen subscriber loyalty and ensure sustained growth.
 ### References
-Data Source(s): Data authored by The incubator Hub
+Data Source(s): Data authored by The Incubator Hub